 What is really hard when it comes to building high fitness levels, is the discipline to stick to the chosen program, perseverance, patience and focus to see through the program.
 You also need to realise that it is indeed a body and not a machine.
 Well, even a machine will break down if overused, and our body even more so.

 Contrary to what you might expect, overdoing it will drastically reduce performance levels.
 And even more dangerous is the damage it causes to the central nervous system.
 Still, think this is just another pansy excuse?
-Read this article I wrote on, Is Overtraining Real?
+Read these articles I wrote on, Is Overtraining Real and The Stress Bucket?
 Hopefully, that will convince you to cool down a bit.

 8th Mistake: Not following a proper diet.